ffund/ml-notebooks/notebooks/1-exploratory-data-analysis.md

 What makes a good data set?

 *  **Size**: the more *samples* are in the data set, the more examples your machine learning model will be able to learn from.
-Often, a simple machine learning model trained on a large data set will outperform a "fancy" models on a small data set.
+Often, a simple machine learning model trained on a large data set will outperform a "fancy" model on a small data set.
 *  **Quality**: Are there *predictive* features in the data?
 Are no values (or very few values) missing, noisy, or incorrect?
 Is the scenario in which the data collected similar to the scenario in which your model will be used?
 These are some examples that we might ask to evaluate the quality of a data set.

 :::